oZwZo/DeepRUOTv2/README.md

 * Added a new `use_mass` option to the configuration file.
 Setting this to `False` disables the growth term.
 * The `sigma` parameter can now be set to `0.0` to disable stochastic effects.
 * The calculated results can now be automatically evaluated.
 * Added a new notebook for downstream analysis at `evaluation/analysis.ipynb` ([view notebook](evaluation/analysis.ipynb)).
-This script enables more advanced analyses, including data interpolation, inferring fate probabilities, and further gene-level studies. [view tutorial](https://deepruot.readthedocs.io/en/latest/notebook/analysis.html)
+This script enables more advanced analyses, including data interpolation, inferring fate probabilities, and further gene-level studies.

 ## Getting Started